bitcoinops/bitcoinops.github.io/_topics/en/transaction-pinning.md

   - title: CVE-2021-31876 reduces expected cost of some pinning attacks
     url: /en/newsletters/2021/05/12/#cve-2021-31876-discrepancy-between-bip125-and-bitcoin-core-implementation

+  - title: Idea to prevent pinning by allowing transaction to signal that descendant limits
+    url: /en/newsletters/2022/03/16/#ideas-for-improving-rbf-policy

 ## Optional.
 Same format as "primary_sources" above
 see_also:
    - title: CPFP carve out